Quick Bid — Privacy Policy

 - Bid activity statistics.
 When you send a bid or receive a reply, the extension records a small record (your email, your team code if set, the load's lane and rate, and the time) so you and your team can see bid counts and reply rates.

 - Settings you enter.
-Your vehicle list, default rates, sending accounts, team codes, display name, and optional routing API key are stored to run the extension.
+Your personal vehicle list, default rates, sending accounts, display name, alert preferences, optional Telegram/routing/EIA credentials, and optional PDF-signature settings are stored to run the extension and restore approved settings after sign-in.

 How the data is used

-- To open a pre-filled bid email draft in your own Gmail account (the extension never sends email on its own — you review and send).
+- To open a pre-filled bid email draft in your own Gmail account.
+Quick Bid never sends bid emails on its own; you review and send them.

 - To calculate distance, ETA, and transit time by sending the load's origin/pickup/delivery locations to mapping services.